vmware-samples/tmc-migration-scripts/README.md

 2. Export the related resources from the SaaS stack by running scripts **002 - 030**.

-3. Offboard the managed clusters from the SaaS stack by running script [031-base-managed\_clusters-offboard.sh](./031-base-managed_clusters-offboard.sh).
+3. Export the managed clusters with script [031-base-managed\_clusters-export.sh](./031-base-managed_clusters-export.sh).
+Then offboard the managed clusters from the SaaS stack by running script [031-base-managed\_clusters-offboard.sh](./031-base-managed_clusters-offboard.sh).
 Set the environment variable `TMC_MC_FILTER` to export the specified clusters only.

     ```shell